 Rob responded - Both the 83mm (1500cc) and 85.5mm (1600cc) cylinders will fit straight into the 1300 case without any machining.
 All three sizes have the same ouside diameter but have different wall thicknesses, so they all fit in the same cylinder holes in the case.

-You can use the 1300 cylinder heads, but there are two problems.
+You can use the 1300 cylinder heads on a 1600 engine, but there are two problems.

-I have 1600cc P&Cs (pistons and cylinders) in my 1500cc engine and I use the 1500cc cylinder heads, but this has a more modest increase in compression ratio, about 8:1 and this needs 93 ROPN octane (about 91AKI in the USA) gasoline.
+I have 1600cc P&Cs (pistons and cylinders) in my 1500cc engine and I use the 1500cc cylinder heads (a straight swap), but this has a more modest increase in compression ratio, about 8:1 and this needs 93 RON octane (about 89AKI in the USA) gasoline.

 For best results, you need a set of 1600cc single port heads to go with the 1600cc P&Cs.
 This results in 7.5:1 compression ratio and you've effectively built yourself a stock 1600cc single port engine.

-You'll also find that the gearing is a little on the short side for a 1600cc engine -- very good acceleration but not much extra top speed.
+You'll also find that the gearing might be a little on the low side for a 1600cc engine -- very good acceleration but not much extra top speed.

 The 1300cc uses a 4.375 final drive and 0.98 4th gear which gives about 3400rpm at 60mph (and the car has a maximum speed of about 75mph).
 The 1500cc and 1600cc single port engines used a 4.125 final drive and the same 0.89 4th for about 3200rpm at 60mph and these cars have a top speed of about 80mph with the taller gearing.

-For you information, the final drive crown wheel and pinion is a straight swap in the same gearbox.
+For you information, the 4.375 and 4.125 final drive crown wheels and pinion are a straight swap in the same gearbox.

 Carburation is another thing to think about.
-If the 1300cc carburetor is original, it will be a 30PICT/1.
-This size will JUST handle the 1600, but with some rejetting (see our article on Carburetor Jets) and it might run a little lean at higher speeds since these carbs don't have a power jet -- that came with the 30PICT/2 version fitted to the 1500cc engines.
+If the 1300cc carburetor is original, it will have a 30PICT/1.
+This size will JUST handle the 1600, but with some rejetting (see our article on Carburetor Jets) and it might run a little lean at higher speeds since these carbs did not originally have a power jet -- that came with the 30PICT/2 version fitted to the 1500cc engines.
+Some later versions of the 30PICT/1 DID have a power jet, and these would work better than the original 30PICT/1 - about the same as the 30PICT/2.

 But the modern replacement H30/31 carburetor is a good match for the 1600cc single port engine.
 It has a slightly larger throat than the 30 series for better breathing, it fits on the same single port manifold, and it can be jetted for any size engine from 1200cc to 1600cc.
 If you live higher than 5000' above sea level you have to consider that in selecting jet sizes too.